Citrix Secure Hub

 - Support for Android P.

 Support for the use of the Workspace apps store.
 When opening Secure Hub, users no longer see the Secure Hub store.
 An Add Apps button takes users to the Workspace apps store.
 The following video shows an iOS device performing an enrollment to Citrix Endpoint Management using the Citrix Workspace app.

 This feature is only available for new customers.
 We don’t currently support migration for existing customers.

 To use this feature, configure the following:

 - Enable the Password Caching and Password Authentication policies.
-For more information on configuring policies, see MDX Policies at a glance.
+For more information on configuring policies, see MDX policies for mobile productivity apps at a glance.

 - Configure Active Directory authentication as AD or AD+Cert.
 We support these two modes.
 For more information on configuring authentication, see Domain or domain plus security token authentication.